MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/manage-resource-records.md

 ### TXT records

-Text records let you to add text information that can be returned by querying DNS.
+Text records let you add text information that can be returned by querying DNS.
 TXT records are often used to authenticate ownership of DNS zones.

-To create an TXT record, select the relevant method and follow the steps.
+To create a TXT record, select the relevant method and follow the steps.

 #### [PowerShell](#tab/powershell)